Skip to main content

 Federal Work-Study is a student employment program funded with federal and university dollars and is available to students with financial need.
 Federal Work-Study is an opportunity for students to earn money through employment to help pay expenses and control loan debt.
 The amount of the award is the maximum earnings you may receive at a work-study position and is not a guarantee of your earnings.
 You must be a degree-seeking student to be eligible.

-Work-study positions begin at the federal minimum wage and may vary from department.
+Work-study positions begin at the federal minimum wage and may vary in terms of department.
 Most jobs are located on campus but there are a limited number of off-campus positions that are available through community service agencies.

 Federal Community Service